gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

 ### Review design requirements

-We briefly reminded ourselves of what the current homepage looks like on mobile, and then review the following information on the requirements for redesigning the homepage:
+We briefly reminded ourselves of what the current homepage looks like on mobile, and then reviewed the following information on the requirements for redesigning the homepage:

 - Optimize for the purpose of the homepage: to help as many developers as possible use Gatsby
 - How do we know if we’re succeeding in that purpose?
 Increase in number of clicks on Get Started button and monthly active users growing